mozilla-jetpack/jpm/README.md

 ## Transitioning

-Currently, any addon with unspecified engines, or engines supporting versions of Firefox where AOM support for native jetpacks does not exist, jpm will add a `install.rdf` and `bootstrap.js` file for backwards compatability.
+Currently, any add-on with unspecified engines, or engines supporting versions of Firefox where AOM support for native jetpacks does not exist, jpm will add a `install.rdf` and `bootstrap.js` file for backwards compatability.
 This can be overridden with the `--force-aom` flag, which will not build with these additional files.
 This is mainly for testing AOM support while still in development.

+### `jpm init`

+Provides a series of prompts to create a `package.json` for an addon.

 ### `jpm run`